Marv Won: Battle rap

 O'Neal rose back around 2000 at Lush's Wednesday open mic nights in Hamtramck, where he learned the ropes with Proof, Obie Trice, D12 and Slum Village.
 Ever since he's become a staple of freestyle battles.
 Marv has been prominent on the battle rap scene for more than a decade, gaining international attention since as early as the World Rap Championships.
-He continues to participate in the rap battles, sometimes as a double team with Kimani Graham (known as Quest Mcody).
+He continues to participate in rap battles sometimes as a double team with Kimani Graham (known as Quest Mcody)..
+Notable battles include battles against Saynt LA in the final of the KOTD Grand Prix, a title match against Zen for Don't Flop On Beat, and against Shuffle and Marlo with Quest McCody.

 Filmography

-Marv was one of many Detroit rappers who appeared as an extra in "8 Mile", He rapped against Eminem in a battling scene, but that scene was left out of the movie.
+Marv was one of many Detroit rappers who appeared as an extra in "8 Mile" where he rapped against Eminem in a battling scene.
+Although that scene was left out of the movie, it was later included as extra content in the DVD release.
 Marv explained, when the DVD was released, "It was really huge for me because that was one of the main scenes they sold the DVD on.
 That was the footage they sent to 'Entertainment Tonight,' 'Extra' and 'Access Hollywood'..."

 Director and writer Dionciel Armstrong, known for having a hand in the Street Life DVD that introduced the world to Trick-Trick has announced a new independent feature film, Five K One, starring rappers Yukmouth, Big Herk, Quest M.C.O.D.Y., Forty Da Great, Marvwon, Clifton Powell and Melvin Jackson Jr. of The Wire.
 The film’s score was arranged and mixed by Steve King, who’s long been Eminem’s go-to mixer.